bostonadam525/Graph-Data-Science-and-Machine-Learning/PyTorch_Geometric/README.md

 1. Apply parameterized linear transformation to every node
 2. Apply self attention mechanism --> specify node j's features to node i
+3. Normalization (softmax for e (i,j))
+4. Attention mechanism -- `a` --> is a single layer feed forward neural network
+5. Use it.....
+6. Multi-head attention --> concatenation, average (on the final prediction layer of the network)
+   - original paper on GAT suggests concatenation on inner layers, average on final layers --> gives more stable results.

+## Pros of GATs
+1. Computationally Efficient
+   - self-attention layers can be parallelized across edges.
+   - output features can be parallelized across nodes.

+2. Allows to assign **different importances to nodes** of the same neighborhood.
+3. Applied in a **shared manner** to all edges in the graph --> NOT required to have the **entire graph** beforehand
+4. Works on BOTH:
+   - a) Transductive learning -- accesses the entire graph, can use features of nodes in train and test set
+   - b) Inductive learning --- multiple graphs, learn from a set of graphs, then test network in other unseen graphs.

+5. Message passing implementation